spandex-project/spandex/README.md

 ## Asynchronous Processes

 The current trace_id and span_id can be retrieved with `Tracer.current_trace_id()` and `Tracer.current_span_id()`.
 This can then be used as `Tracer.continue_trace("new_trace", trace_id, span_id)`.
 New spans can then be logged from there and will be sent in a separate batch.

+## Strategies

+There is (currently and temporarily) only one storage strategy, which can be changed via the `strategy` option.
+See tracer opt documentation for an example of setting it.
+To implement your own (ETS adapter should be on its way) simply implement the `Spandex.Strategy` behaviour.
+Keep in mind that the strategy is not an atomic pattern.
+It represents retrieving and wholesale replacing a trace, meaning that it is *not* safe to use across processes or concurrently.
+Each process should have its own store for its own generated spans.
+This should be fine because you can send multiple batches of spans for the same trace separately.

 ## Datadog Api Sender Performance